Optimisers: How to improve the current parameter values

 Choosing an optimiser

-The following information is adapted from a memo written by Mark Birkinshaw (1998).
+The following sections are adapted from a memo written by Mark Birkinshaw (1998).

 The minimization of mathematical functions is a difficult operation.
 A general function \(f({\bf x})\) of the vector argument \(\bf x\) may have many isolated local minima, non-isolated minimum hypersurfaces, or even more complicated topologies.
 No finite minimization routine can guarantee to locate the unique, global, minimum of \(f({\bf x})\) without being fed intimate knowledge about the function by the user.